arun728/ekadashi-calendar/README.md

-# Ekadashi Calendar app for Android and iOS.
+# Ekadashi Calendar app for Android.

 A new Flutter project.